sqerdagent/webflyx/quotes/starwars.md

 - "I am your father"
 - "Do or do not.
 There is no try"
 - "I've got a bad feeling about this"
+- "I have altered the bargain, pray I do not alter it further."